ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 06a21aa67d8afc106ac14f037a7b9adeabc04e35c09b5e96057dccc2bb8a3ee3  base-files_9.9+devuan2.6_all.deb
 ```

-We have to save these hashes and file sizevalue to Packages file as shown as below.
+We have to save these hashes and size value of file into Packages file as shown as below.

 ```
 Package: base-files